Level Up: Starting an Agency with the Licensed Only Agent (LOA) Model

 So, that's my word of caution for anyone thinking about starting an agency – seriously think it through first.
 We obviously took that step and have an agency, but it's definitely not for everyone.

-Structuring the Compensation Agreement
+How to Structure the Compensation Agreement

 If you're ready to start an agency and recruit some agents, one of the first things you need to think about is how to structure the agent compensation agreement.

-The Commission Split
+LOA Commission Split

 We've tried to be as generous as we can at our agency because we know it's hard, especially when you're first starting.
 So we give our agents all that we can.

 The commission split or structure can really vary, and you can also get creative with it.
-It could be 60/40 – meaning the LOA gets 60% and the house gets 40%, it could be 70/30, or it could be graduated depending on many years that agent has been with you.
+It could be 60/40 – meaning the LOA gets 60% and the house gets 40%, it could be 70/30, 80/20, or it could be graduated depending on how many years that agent has been with you.

 A graduation of commissions can make a lot of sense because a brand new agent requires a lot more support than an established agent.
-As they graduate and need less help, the agency owner can then give them more commissions because they're doing less for them.
+As they "graduate" and need less help, the agency owner can then give them more commissions, because they're doing less for them.

 Graduation of commissions